truenas/documentation/content/_includes/TNHardwareGuide.md

 * Remote virtual media for TrueNAS installation or reinstallation

 TrueNAS relies on its web-based user interface (UI), but you might occasionally need console access to make network configuration changes.
-TrueNAS administration and sharing default to a single network interface, which can be challenging when you need to upgrade features like LACP aggregated networking.
+TrueNAS administration and sharing use a single network interface by default, which can be challenging when you upgrade features like LACP aggregated networking.
 The ideal solution is to have a dedicated subnet to access the TrueNAS web UI, but not all users have this luxury.
-The occasional visit to the hardware console is necessary for global configuration and even for system recovery.
+The occasional visit to the hardware console is necessary for global configuration and system recovery.
 The latest TrueNAS Mini and R-Series systems ship with full-featured, HTML5-based IPMI support on a dedicated gigabit network interface.

 ### Power Supply Units

-The top criteria to consider for a power supply unit (or PSU) on a TrueNAS system are its:
+The top criteria to consider for a power supply unit (or PSU) on a TrueNAS system are:

-* Power capacity (in watts) for the motherboard and number of drives it must support
+* Power capacity (in watts) for the motherboard and the number of drives it must support
 * Reliability
 * Efficiency rating
 * Relative noise
-* Optional redundancy to keep important systems running if one power supply fails
+* Optional redundancy to keep critical systems running if one power supply fails

 Select a PSU rated for the initial and a future load placed on it.
 Have a PSU with adequate power to migrate from a large-capacity chassis to a fully-populated chassis.
 Also, consider a hot-swappable redundant PSU to help guarantee uptime.
 Users on a budget can keep a cold spare PSU to limit their potential downtime to hours rather than days.
-A good, modern PSU is efficient and completely integrates into the IPMI management system to provide real-time fan, temperature, and load information.
+A good, modern PSU is efficient and integrates into the IPMI management system to provide a real-time fan, temperature, and load information.

 Most power supplies carry a certified efficiency rating known as an [80 Plus](https://en.wikipedia.org/wiki/80_Plus) rating.
-The 80 plus rating indicates the power drawn from the wall is lost as heat, noise, and vibration, instead of doing useful work like powering your components.
+The 80 plus rating indicates the PSU loses the power drawn from the wall as heat, noise, and vibration instead of powering your components.
-If a power supply needs to draw 600 watts from the wall to provide 500 watts of power to your components, it is operating at 500/600 = \~83% efficiency.
+If a power supply needs to draw 600 watts from the wall to provide 500 watts of power to your components, it operates at 500/600 = \~83% efficiency.
 The other 100 watts get lost as heat, noise, and vibration.
 Power supplies with higher ratings are more efficient but also far more expensive.
 Do some return-on-investment calculations if you are unsure what efficiency to buy.